 The Continental Program is an Intensive Outpatient Program (IOP) and Outpatient Program (OP) in a first-class setting led by multiple clinical staff to allow for even greater individualized treatment.
 The participants include executives and tend to share similar professional backgrounds.
 The program places the greatest possible premium on privacy, confidentiality, and convenience.

 Outpatient Program (OP) follows the Intensive Outpatient Program (IOP).
 It consists of therapy once a week along with medical support.
 It continues the treatment, healing, and educational processes, and further solidifies the individual's sober support structure.
 OP is appropriate for anyone who has completed, or graduated from, IOP.

 DUI Education Program

-The DUI Education Program is separate from the IOP and OP programs.
-It is appropriate for new drivers, students, and anyone who has received a charge of driving under the influence of drugs or alcohol, or driving while intoxicated.
 The DUI Education Program entails a comprehensive assessment and weekly classes of two-hours in which participants learn about the dangers of driving while impaired, addiction, and treatment.
 The clinical staff will provide reports to parents, guardians, lawyers, and judges, as appropriate.
-The clinical assessment may include a referral to IOP or OP, depending on the needs of the patient.
+This program is appropriate for new drivers, students, and anyone who has received a charge of DUI or DWI.

 Second Chance Addiction Care offers several levels of treatment.
 The starting point for determining the appropriate option is a comprehensive assessment, conducted by our experienced professionals, of each person's needs and risks.
 That assessment will form the foundation for a treatment plan that has clinical, medical, and other critical components.
 The goal of our program is to launch each person onto their personal path to health and recovery.